-In the past 3 years, China has focused more on the development of the medical biotechnology regulatory framework, while also advancing ethical governance in science and technology.
+In the past three years, China has focused more on the development of the medical biotechnology regulatory framework, while also advancing ethical governance in science and technology.
 To promote the governance of scientific and technical ethics on the national level, China established the National Science and Technology Ethics Committee (NSTEC) in 2019.
 The illegal fabrication of ethics review forms in the "He Jiankui case" led the Chinese government to realize that the existing system of ethics review was inadequate at reviewing research with ethical risks.
 In response, the NHC released the Measures for Ethical Review of Life Science and Medical Research Involving Human Subjects (Draft) in 2021, extending its application beyond biomedical research.
 To ensure the independence of the ethics review committee, a dual ethics review system of cross-review and external review, as well as an ethics review system of review by a higher ethics committee, are required for projects with significant ethical conflicts and concerns.
-Although it is not specifically based on a provision governing human embryo and embryoid research, the Scientific and Technological Advanced Law which was amended recently noted that: "for the organizations and individuals who endanger human health or violate the ethics of science and technology shall be recorded in the database of serious breaches of trust in scientific research integrity by the MOST" (Amendment (II) to the Scientific and Technological Advanced Law of the Peoples Republic of China, 2021).
-Meanwhile, the Chinese government further tightens indirect oversight and evaluation of the use of human embryos or embryoids in research, for example, by mandating the formation of ethics review committees to regulate the funding for national projects undertakings.
+Although it is not specifically based on a provision governing human embryo and embryoid research, the Scientific and Technological Advanced Law which was amended recently noted that: "for the organizations and individuals who endanger human health or violate the ethics of science and technology shall be recorded in the database of serious breaches of trust in scientific research integrity by the MOST."(China, 2022) Meanwhile, the Chinese government further tightens indirect oversight and evaluation of the use of human embryos or embryoids in research, for example, by mandating the formation of ethics review committees to regulate the funding for national project undertakings.
 The Notice on Further Optimizing the Management of Projects and Funds of the National Key R&D Program, jointly released by the Ministries of Science and Technology and the Ministries of Finance, has this requirement.